imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 ## Various ways of Prototypical Inheritance

 In JavaScript, there is just prototypical inheritance.
-No matter how we create an Object.
-But still, there are subtle differences, that d we should take a look upon.
+No matter how we create an object.
+But still, there are subtle differences, that we should take a look upon.

 ### Object Literal